sergiocruz/react-boilerplate/README.md

 - [x] Make sure server-side will return a `404 http status` with invalid requests
 - [ ] Establish a clear way to rehydrate app state after client kicks in
 - [ ] Implement [react-async](https://github.com/andreypopp/react-async) so client doesn't have to js all at once
-- [ ] Find good isomorphic/browserified `request` library for API requests
+- [x] Find good isomorphic/browserified `request` library for API requests: [superagent](https://github.com/visionmedia/superagent) is our guy!

 ### Suggestions?
 Do you have any suggestions on how this project could be better?